 IMPORTANT: Ensure the condensate tube is protected and can not freeze in an unheated area.

-- 16.9.5 Reconnect the condense drain pipe to the condense pump. - 16.9.6 Disconnect the flue elbow outlet and pour water into the condense drain pipe and check for leaks.
+- 16.9.6 Disconnect the flue elbow outlet and pour water into the condense drain pipe and check for leaks.
 Re-connected the pipe to the flue outlet. - 16.9.7 Refit in reverse order.

 16.10 CONDENSATE PUMP